Struggling with Primary Membranous Nephropathy?

 Participation in Primary Membranous Nephropathy clinical trials in Texas or other locations provides a chance to receive expert care, free study-related medication, and regular health monitoring by experienced medical professionals.

-About the Clinical Trials for Primary Membranous Nephropathy
+About the Primary Membranous Nephropathy Clinical Trials

-*All study procedures and study-related treatments, including the investigational drug, are provided at no cost, and no insurance is required to participate, and participants may receive compensation for time and travel.
+*All study procedures and study-related treatments, including the investigational drug, are provided at no cost, and no insurance is required to participate.

-Get Started: What to Expect?
+What to Expect?

-Following your consent, you’ll be invited to a screening visit at our clinical research site.
-During this initial visit, we will ask questions about your medical history, perform physical exams, and run lab tests to further assess your eligibility.
-If you meet all study requirements, you will be officially enrolled in the clinical trial.
+After giving your consent, you’ll be invited to a screening visit at one of ours clinical research sites.
+During this visit, we’ll go over your medical history, do a physical exam, and run some lab tests to confirm eligibility.

 Condition

-Primary Membranous Nephropathy (PMN)
+Primary Membranous Nephropathy

 Location

-Texas
+Michigan & Texas

-Understanding Primary Membranous Nephropathy
+he Importance of Primary Membranous Nephropathy Clinical Trials

 Primary Membranous Nephropathy can be caused by:

-• Immune system dysfunction
+- Immune system dysfunction

-• Genetic predisposition
+- Genetic predisposition

-• Environmental triggers
+- Environmental triggers

 Symptoms of Primary Membranous Nephropathy include:

-• Swelling in the legs, ankles, or around the eyes
+- Swelling in the legs, ankles, or around the eyes

-• Foamy or frothy urine (a sign of protein loss)
+- Foamy or frothy urine (a sign of protein loss)

-• Fatigue and low energy levels
+- Fatigue and low energy levels

-• Shortness of breath (in advanced cases)
+- Shortness of breath (in advanced cases)

 Frequently Asked Questions